 Continuing Education Credits:

-Conference attendees will be eligible for credits through the Society of American Foresters.
+- Conference attendees will be eligible for 8 credits in Category 1, and 3.5 credits in Category 2 through the Society of American Foresters.